 Contingency Management for the Treatment of Substance Use Disorders

 Medical professionals diagnose addiction as a substance use disorder (SUD).
 According to the American Society of Addiction Medicine (ASAM), addiction is a treatable, chronic medical disorder that involves a complex interaction between brain circuits, genetics, the environment, and a person’s life experiences.11 People with SUDs engage in compulsive substance use and other harmful behaviors despite the negative impact this has on their lives.11

-The CM approach sees alcohol or drug misuse as a form of learned, operant behavior, which is partly reinforced by the biological and chemical effects of substances as well as environmental influences, such as peer pressure.7 One of the foundational ideas of CM is that behavior change is possible, as long as there is consistent reinforcement for the target behavior.7
+The CM approach sees alcohol or drug misuse as a form of learned, operant behavior, which is partly reinforced by the biological and chemical effects of substances, as well as by environmental influences such as peer pressure.7 One of the foundational ideas of CM is that behavior change is possible as long as there is consistent reinforcement of the target behavior.7

 Behaviors related to SUD treatment that might be rewarded in CM can include:10

 - Attending mutual support groups, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).